-$CL_A$ = compliance limit for fuel A

-$CL_B$ = compliance limit for fuel B

-$Q_A$ = heat input from fuel A

-$Q_B$ = heat input from fuel B
+$CL_A = compliance limit for fuel A$ $CL_B = compliance limit for fuel B$ $Q_A = heat input from fuel A$ $Q_B = heat input from fuel B$

-- (4) The owner or operator of any unit(s) with a heat input capacity greater than or equal to 5 million Btu per hour shall not discharge into the atmosphere carbon monoxide (CO) emissions in excess of 400 ppm or for natural gas fired units 0.30 lbs/10 Btu. - (5) In lieu of complying with the applicable emission limits specified in paragraphs (c)(1), (c)(2), (c)(3), and (c)(4), the owner or operator of any unit(s) with an annual heat input less than or equal to 9.0 x 10 Btu (90,000 therms) per year and in operation prior to September 5, 2008 or subject to Rule 1100 Implementation Schedule for NOx Facilities, with an annual heat input less than or equal to 90,000 therms per year and in operation prior to (date of adoption) with an annual heat input less than or equal to 9.0 x 10 Btu (90,000 therms) per year, shall: - (A) operate the unit(s) in a manner that maintains stack gas oxygen concentrations at less than or equal to 3 percent on a dry basis for any 15-consecutive-minute averaging period; or - (B) tune the unit(s) at least twice per year, (at intervals from 4 to 8 months apart) in accordance with the procedure described in Attachment 1 or the unit manufacturer's specified tune-up procedure.
+- (4) The owner or operator of any unit(s) with a heat input capacity greater than or equal to 5 million Btu per hour shall not discharge into the atmosphere carbon monoxide (CO) emissions in excess of 400 ppm or for natural gas fired units 0.30 lbs/106 Btu. - (5) In lieu of complying with the applicable emission limits specified in paragraphs (c)(1), (c)(2), (c)(3), and (c)(4), the owner or operator of any non-RECLAIM facility unit with an annual heat input less than or equal to 9.0 x 109 Btu (90,000 therms) per year and in operation prior to September 5, 2008 or any unit in a RECLAIM or former RECLAIM facility with an annual heat input less than or equal to 90,000 therms per year and in operation prior to (date of adoption), shall: - (A) operate the unit(s) in a manner that maintains stack gas oxygen concentrations at less than or equal to 3 percent on a dry basis for any 15-consecutive-minute averaging period; or - (B) tune the unit(s) at least twice per year, (at intervals from 4 to 8 months apart) in accordance with the procedure described in Attachment 1 or the unit manufacturer's specified tune-up procedure.
 If a different tune-up procedure from that described in Attachment 1 is used then a copy of this procedure shall be kept on site.
 The operator of any unit(s) selecting the tune-up option shall maintain records for a rolling twenty four month period verifying that the required tune-ups have been performed.
 If the unit does not operate throughout a continuous six-month period within a twelve month period, only one tuneup is required for the twelve month period that includes the entire period of non-operation.
 For this case, the tune-up shall be conducted within thirty (30) days of start-up.
 No tune-up is required during a rolling twelve month period for any unit that is not operated during that rolling twelve month period; this unit may be test fired to verify availability of the unit for its intended use but once the test firing is completed the unit shall be shutdown.
 Records of test firings shall be maintained for a rolling twenty four month period, and shall be made accessible to an authorized District representative upon request.